 Brexit: Changes to travel to the EU from 1 January 2021

-From 1 January 2021 travel to the EU, Switzerland, Norway, Iceland and Liechtenstein will change as the UK’s transition period after leaving the EU comes to an end.
+On 1 January 2021 travel to the EU, Switzerland, Norway, Iceland and Liechtenstein changed as the UK’s transition period after leaving the EU came to an end.

 Here is a summary of what you need to be aware of:

-On the day of arrival to an EU country, you will need your passport to have a least 6 months left on it and be less than 10 years old.
+On the day of arrival to an EU country, you may need your passport to have a least 6 months left on it and be less than 10 years old.

 These rules do not apply when travelling to Ireland, as it is part of the Common Travel Area.